 Note - we may add to supplemental readings as the semester unfolds.

-Books: The following book is required for the course.
-It will be used throughout the course of your program.
-Available for purchase at the University bookstore as well as online (e.g., Amazon.com):
+Books: The following books are required for the course.
+They will be used throughout the entirety of the EdD program.
+Available through the library or for purchase at the University bookstore as well as online (e.g., Amazon.com):